benson/theseus-maze/README.txt

+Random maze generation
+Djikstra's/A* pathfinding
+Simple avoidance AI

+A3.html is preconfigured to give a semi-interesting setup.
+A3Random.html...is just random.
+Could be interesting, could be boring.

+At the top of these, there are parameters that can be changed for maze size and map scale (blocksize).
+Feel free to play around with these, however, you might have to change the canvas size if you make a very large map without scaling it down appropriately.

 press "a" to generate A* path to goal - it will be highlighted. press "b" to generate BFS (Djikstra's) path to goal - it will be highlighted. press "s" to create a spider.